lopez-evanedwin88/word-finder/README.md

 # Word Finder (Groovy CLI)

-This is a simple Groovy command-line application that searches for a specific word inside a file and reports how many matches were found.
+This application searches for a specific word within files in a given directory and optionally replaces it.

 ## 📦 Requirements